 Andromeda Gardens, St. Joseph, Barbados was described by a Royal Horticultural Society judge as “one of the most unique and outstanding gardens in the world”.
 It was developed by the legendary horticulturalist Iris Bayley, later Iris Bannochie.
 On her death, she left Andromeda in trust to The Barbados National Trust so that her legacy could live on and be shared by everyone.

 Do go visit Andromeda Botanic Gardens.
-There is more to Andromeda Gardens than just a botanic garden.
-From 1954 to 1985/87 Andromeda was a secret cold-war Soviet submarine tracking station that used leading edge technology from the 1950s and 1960s!
+There is more to Andromeda Gardens than just a world class botanic garden.
+From 1954 to 1985/87 Andromeda was a secret cold-war Soviet submarine tracking station that used leading edge 1950s and 1960s technology!